Home / Kitchen Remodeling / Highland Park, CA

 1. Verify the license

-For Highland Park projects, California law requires a contractor’s license for any project over $1,000.
-Check the Contractors State License Board at cslb.ca.gov — confirm the license is active, the bond is current, and workers’ compensation insurance is in place.
-Our license is #1100775.
+On a Highland Park kitchen, California law calls for a contractor’s license on any job above $1,000.
+Look the contractor up with the Contractors State License Board at cslb.ca.gov and make sure the license is active, the bond is current, and workers’ compensation coverage is in place.
+Ours is #1100775.

 2. Look for design-build

-Hiring a separate architect and contractor creates communication gaps, finger-pointing, and cost overruns.
-A Highland Park design-build firm handles both under one contract — one point of accountability, and a final result that matches the original vision.
+Bringing on a separate architect and a separate contractor opens the door to communication gaps, finger-pointing, and blown budgets.
+A Highland Park design-build firm covers both sides under one contract, which gives you a single point of accountability and a finished kitchen that matches the plan you started with.

 3. Ask any Highland Park contractor to see 3D renderings

-Any serious Highland Park contractor should be able to show you exactly what your finished project will look like before demolition begins.
-If they can’t, they’re guessing — and you’re taking the risk.
+Any contractor worth hiring in Highland Park should be able to show you exactly how your finished kitchen will look before demolition starts.
+If they cannot, they are guessing, and that guess lands on you.

 4. Get a detailed, line-item estimate